Smoothing discrete Morse theory: Main results

 \begin{proof} By Corollary \ref{prp:dualityMe}, it suffices to prove the second claim.
 We proceed by double induction on the total number of handles and on the dimension of $M$.
-If $M$ is $1$-dimensional, then $M$ is a path, a cycle, or a disjoint union of combinations of the two --- hence the claim is obvious.
-In view of Lemma \ref{lem:DisjointUnion}, we may also assume that $M$ is connected.

-If $M$ is a $d$-manifold with a handle decomposition consisting of one single handle, then $M$ is a PL $d$-ball.
-By Lemma \ref{lem:ShellableSubdivision}, there is an $r$ such that $\sd^r M$ is shellable.
-In particular, $M$ is collapsible and endocollapsible, and the claim is proven.
+If $M$ is $1$-dimensional, then $M$ is either a path or a cycle, and the claim is obvious.
+If $M$ has a handle decomposition into one handle only, then $M$ is a PL $d$-ball, and by Lemma \ref{lem:ShellableSubdivision} there is an $r$ such that $\sd^r M$ is shellable.
+In particular, $\sd^r M$ is endocollapsible (or equivalently, it admits a boundary-critical discrete Morse function with one critical interior $d$-face).

-Let $M$ be a $d$-manifold with a handle decomposition into $\sum c_i$ handles.
-By definition of handle decomposition, $c_0 \ge 1$ (and since $M$ is connected one can assume $c_0 = 1$).
-The case $\sum c_i = 1$ has been discussed already, so let us consider the case $\sum c_i \ge 2$.
-Let $B$ be the last handle in a handle decomposition of $M$. $M$ is obtained by attaching the $j$-handle $B$ onto some $d$-manifold $M'$; moreover, this $M'$ has a handle decomposition into $c'_i$ $i$-handles, where the vector \textbf{c'} is obtained by subtracting 1 to the $j$-th entry of the vector \textbf{c}.
-By induction (and using Lemma \ref{lem:DisjointUnion} to reduce to the connected case), we can assume that the claim holds \begin{compactenum}[ (a) ] \item for all $d$-manifolds with a handle decomposition into fewer than $\sum c_i$ handles, and \item for all manifolds of dimension $< d$. \end{compactenum}